 We often find that the method used to install sewer lines isn’t up to par or that improper materials are being used to complete the installation.
 This can result in breaks, separations and clogs in the lines and sewer service.

 Here are six obvious signs that point to possible sewer damage:

 Very few people in the world would attempt a DIY fix for their sewer damage.
 Even if you’re one of those folks, please give us a call first!
-We want to help keep our Northwest Arkansas, River Valley & Southwest Missouri plumbing customers safe and healthy in their homes.
+We want to help keep our Northwest Arkansas, River Valley & Missouri plumbing customers safe and healthy in their homes.